pawelpiatekProjects/trainings-ts/README.md

   Project description
 </h1>

-This project is a React-Typescript application.
-This app is a gym planer.
+This app is a gym planer created with React.js and Typescript.
+This application is made for people who practice at the gym (especially powerlifting).
 It has two main features:
 Managing user's training plans, Creating user's trainings history